HallofFame1/datafun-04-notebooks/README.md

 # Task 0 - get started

 1. Log in to your GitHub account.
-2. Create a new GitHub repo named  **datafun-04-notebooks**.
+2. Create a new GitHub repo named datafun-04-notebooks.
 3. Git clone your new repo into your Documents folder.
 4. Ensure your repo has the 3 basic files all our repos need:
-  1. a good README.md,
+ 1. A good README.md,
  2. .gitignore, and
  3. about.py.
 5. Copy these from previous repos as needed.
 6. Update README.md to reflect the focus of this module.
 7. Add new files to your repo as described below.